fourjuaneight/blog/content/about.md

 ## Work

-I currently work as a Senior Full-Stack Web Developer over at [Big Pixel](https://thebigpixel.net/).
+I work as a Senior Full Stack Web Developer full-time from home.
 These days I mostly make Angular and React enterprise apps.
 And some REST and GraphQL APIs.
 But here's a cool list of skills:

 ### Languages: